ethereum/ethereum-org-website/src/content/contributing/code/index.md

+---
+title: Code contributions
+description: Code contribution to ethereum.org
+lang: en
+---

 ### 1. Submit an issue

 - Create a [new issue](https://github.com/ethereum/ethereum-org-website/issues/new/choose).
 - Comment on the issue (if you'd like to be assigned to it) - that way [our team can assign the issue to you](https://github.blog/2019-06-25-assign-issues-to-issue-commenters/).

-More information on the issue creation process, and expectations around creating issues can be [found here](docs/github-issue-triage-process.md).
+More information on the issue creation process, and expectations around creating issues can be [found here](https://github.com/ethereum/ethereum-org-website/blob/dev/docs/github-issue-triage-process.md).

 ### 2. Fork the repository (repo)